BradLarson/GPUImage/README.md

 - **GPUImagePixellateFilter**: Applies a pixellation effect on an image or video
   - *fractionalWidthOfAPixel*: How large the pixels are, as a fraction of the width and height of the image (0.0 - 1.0, default 0.05)

+- **GPUImagePolarPixellateFilter**: Applies a pixellation effect on an image or video, based on polar coordinates instead of Cartesian ones
+  - *center*: The center about which to apply the pixellation, defaulting to (0.5, 0.5)
+  - *pixelSize*: The fractional pixel size, split into width and height components.
+The default is (0.05, 0.05)

 - **GPUImageSobelEdgeDetectionFilter**: Sobel edge detection, with edges highlighted in white
   - *intensity*: The degree to which the original image colors are replaced by the detected edges (0.0 - 1.0, with 1.0 as the default)
   - *imageWidthFactor*: